Difficulty

 - Adjust the tip of the sprayer for a vertical or horizontal application pattern.

-- Avoid swinging your arm back and forth, and instead move the arm carefully back and forth to spray.
-Do not over flex the wrist.
+- Avoid swinging your arm back and forth.
+Instead, move your arm carefully back and forth to spray.
+Do not over flex your wrist.
 Keep the gun positioned to prevent spray arches that can make an uneven coating of paint.

 - Regularly wipe the tip of the paint sprayer with a rag to prevent paint from drying and disrupting the spray pattern.

-- Do any eaves and corners first.
+- Paint any eaves and corners first.
 Work from the top down.

 - Do not store paint in the paint sprayer for any extended period.